Are your Looker Studio dashboards suddenly breaking down?

 What has happened?

 What does this mean in practice?
-Let’s pretend you have a Looker Studio report with 6 charts on a page and it is being used by two colleagues at the same time.
+Let’s assume you have a Looker Studio report with 6 charts on a page and it is being used by two colleagues at the same time.
 The number of requests will be 12 (=6*2) which exceeds 10; as a result the charts will not be loaded and you will be shown an error message that reads ‘Exhausted concurrent requests quota’.

 Apart from the request quota mentioned above, there is also a token quota set on both an hourly and daily basis.
 This quota limits the number of actions users perform within the dashboard (e.g. applying filters, sorting tables, changing date range etc.).
 Once your tokens are used up your charts will return an error.